WPManageNinja/fluent-affiliate-docs/guide/integrations/voxel-integration-with-fluentaffiliate.md

 If you run into any problems, here are a few common solutions:

-* **Integration Toggle Not Visible:** Make sure both the Voxel theme and the FluentAffiliate plugin are installed and activated on your site.
-If the problem continues, try deactivating and reactivating both.
 * **Commissions Not Tracking:** Double-check that the integration toggle is enabled in the settings.
 You can also place a test order using an affiliate link to ensure it's working correctly.
-* **Custom Rate Isn't Applying:** Ensure that the **Enable custom rate for specific products** checkbox is checked and that you have correctly configured and saved the rate for that specific Voxel product.